gotchoices/wylib/README.md

 by Wyseman, which also manages the PostgreSQL schema.
 So between the two, they handle all Control and Model functionality.

-Having said that, Wylib has its own "model," in the sense of storing the information it needs to manage how it presents the View.
+Having said that, the Wylib GUI itself has its own "model," in the sense of storing the information it needs to manage how it presents the View.
 This model consists of four aspects: State, Data, Preference, and Layout.

   State: State data has to do with the way components are configured on the screen, and how they will interact with the data they display.